thomaskrampe/Alfred/README.md

 brew install switchaudio-osx
 ```

-After installing switchaudio-osx you can switch between your configured audio devices with the keaword `audio`
+After installing switchaudio-osx you can switch between your configured audio devices with the keyword `audio`

 ![][3]